5 Stunning Order Confirmation Email Examples for You To Steal Today

 Although they’re essential, confirmation email subject lines tend to be overlooked.

-While sending a confirmation email is pretty standard practice for marketers and is expected by buyers, you can still do many creative things to improve your open rates.
+While sending a confirmation email is standard practice for marketers and is expected by buyers, you can still do many creative things to improve your open rates.

 After all, better open rates mean you can use the three order confirmation best practices mentioned below.

-So let’s look at five top-performing confirmation email subject lines.
+So, let’s look at five top-performing confirmation email subject lines.

 This is a simple, straightforward subject line for your confirmation email, but it’s still among the highest-performing (based on our research).